Selective Depthwise Separable Convolution for Lightweight Joint Source-Channel Coding in Wireless Image Transmission: Introduction

-$\bullet$ We systematically analyze the impact of Conv-to-DSConv layer replacement at different positions and ratios on performance.
-Our results show that Conv-to-DSConv replacement at the intermediate layers in the encoder and decoder reduces complexity while maintaining comparable performance, revealing layer-wise redundancy in DL-based JSCC systems.
+$\bullet$ We systematically analyze the impact of Conv-to-DSConv replacement at different layer positions and ratios on performance.
+Our results show that Conv-to-DSConv replacement at the intermediate layers of the encoder and decoder achieves a favorable complexity-performance trade-off and reveals layer-wise redundancy in DL-based JSCC systems.

 $\bullet$ Extensive experiments demonstrate that the proposed framework achieves significant parameter reduction with only slight performance degradation, enabling flexible complexity-performance trade-offs for resource-constrained edge devices.